To The Members of STARLITE COMPONENTS LIMITED Report on the Audit of the StandaloneFinancial Statements

 Report on Other Legal and Regulatory Requirements

-1. As required by Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub section (11) of the Section 143 of theCompanies Act 2013 we give in Annexure a statement on the matters specified in paragraph3 & 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditors Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of the Act we givein the "Annexure A" a statement on the matters specified in paragraphs 3and 4 of the Order to the extent applicable.

 2. As required by Section 143(3) of the Act we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.